dashingsoft/pyarmor/README.md

 Pyarmor 8.0 has rewritten its core libraries, and provides 3 new commands to generate new mode scripts.

+All the new features are implemented by new commands: `gen`, `reg`, `cfg`.

+In future only bug fix for old modes, no new features for old modes.

 Most of the old commands could be used normally, but there still have some changes.

-In future only bug fix for old modes, no new features for old modes.

 There are 3 cases for old users after Pyarmor 8.0 is released: